NWS National Hurricane Center Miami FL

 For the North Atlantic...Caribbean Sea and the Gulf of Mexico:

-development is expected during the next couple of days due to strong
+development is possible during the next few days while the low

-late this week while the system moves slowly into the central or
+form late in the week while the system begins to move slowly

 * Formation chance through 5 days...medium...50 percent.

 A non-tropical area of low pressure is located about 150 miles

 south-southeast of Wilmington, North Carolina and is producing

 disorganized showers and thunderstorms.
 This system is forecast to